Saint Joseph’s Day and The Return of the Swallows Celebration

 Great Stone Church Ruins – Location of the Swallows Nest Reenactment

-Dr. Brown has been the consulting expert on cliff swallows for Mission San Juan Capistrano for seven years.
+Dr. Brown has been the consulting expert on cliff swallows for Mission San Juan Capistrano for eight years.
 Under his advisement, Mission San Juan Capistrano conducted the Swallows Vocalization Experiment for four years, an initiative to lure the swallows to the historic site through amplified courtship calls.
-A new project under his direction, the Swallows Nest Reenactment, will debut for St. Joseph’s Day on March 19, 2016.
+A new project under his direction, the Swallows Nest Reenactment Exhibit, was introduced at St. Joseph’s Day in 2016.
+The project still stands in place today to demonstrate what the nests looked like historically on the Great Stone Church ruins.
 Read more on both these projects below.

 There will be two sessions on St. Joseph’s Day at 1:00 and 1:30 p.m. for the public to learn more about the famous swallows of Capistrano and the Swallows Nest Reenactment from the expert himself.
 Meet at the Great Stone Church Ruins for this special presentation.
 A 15-minute informational presentation will be followed by a short opportunity for Q&A with Dr. Brown at each session.